First Lady Portraits, Film Festivals, and Outdoor Comedy: Things to Do in Washington, November 9-11

 Herstory: Explore the rich and varied lives of First Ladies in the National Portrait Gallery’s new exhibit, “Every Eye Is Upon Me: First Ladies of the United States,” which is the biggest show of First Lady portraits ever displayed outside the White House.
 See more than 60 works highlighting big names like Martha Washington and Mary Lincoln as well as lesser-known names like Jane Pierce and Harriet Johnston, who was actually bachelor President James Buchanan’s niece.
 There are a few other First Lady-related artifacts, too, including the sketches of the legendary gown Michelle Obama wore when Amy Sherald painted her.
 You can explore the portraits and each First Lady’s story online here and at the gallery in person.
 Friday 11/13 through May 23, 2021; Free, reserve a timed-entry pass to the museum here.

-Listen: Experience music from Latin American composers performed by the four-person Ensemble Dal Niente as part of the Library of Congress’s online concert series.
+Listen: Experience music from Latin American composers performed by the 22-person Ensemble Dal Niente as part of the Library of Congress’s online concert series.
 Friday 11/13 at 8 PM; Free, register here.

 For your watch list: The Immigration Film Fest starts this weekend with 11 shorts and documentaries focusing on the immigrant experience, including the stories of a DACA-protected boxer in Pennsylvania, an Iraqi refugee and gay activist who was falsely accused of being a spy, and garment workers in LA.
 You can also catch panels and conversations with directors and artists throughout the weekend.
 Friday 11/13 through Sunday 11/15; Free; register here.